Question

 Section 15.
 Indorsement.—When the maker or holder of a negotiable instrument signs the same, otherwise than as such maker, for the purpose of negotiation, on the back or face thereof or on a slip of paper annexed thereto, or so signs for the same purpose a stamped paper intended to be completed as a negotiable instrument, he is said to indorse the same, and is called the “indorser”

-Which of the following is a property of a relational database?
+Which of the following is NOT a role of project sponsors in project finance?